Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/knowledge-ai.md

 5. Ensure that you click the **Save** button.

-Prefect 🎉 - we can now finally start to upload Knowledge to your Cognigy.AI project.
+Perfect 🎉 - we can now finally start to upload Knowledge to your Cognigy.AI project.

 ### Knowledge
 In the sidebar of Cognigy.AI you should be able to see a new section under **Build** called **Knowledge**: